thinktomorrow/chief/docs/index.md

 ### Database

-Create a database for your application and perform the migrate artisan command.
+Connect a database with your application and make sure you have set the proper database credentials in your `.env` file.

+Next perform the migrate artisan command.
 This will automatically run the chief migrations as well.
 Note that Chief has separate tables for the chief admin users, `chief-users` and `chief_password_resets`.
 This way there is no interference with your application user logic.